matmarqs/hacking/network/pivot_tunnel_forward.md

 The Nmap output shows that the SSH port is open.
 To access the MySQL service, we can either SSH into the server and access MySQL from inside the Ubuntu server, or we can port forward it to our localhost on port `1234` and access it locally.
 A benefit of accessing it locally is if we want to execute a remote exploit on the MySQL service, we won't be able to do it without port forwarding.
 This is due to MySQL being hosted locally on the Ubuntu server on port `3306`.
 So, we will use the below command to forward our local port (1234) over SSH to the Ubuntu server.

 #### Executing the Local Port Forward

-Dynamic Port Forwarding with SSH and SOCKS Tunneling

 ```bash
 ssh -L 1234:localhost:3306 ubuntu@10.129.202.64